tiagob/create-full-stack/README.md

 # Create Full Stack

-Create full stack TypeScript apps with no configuration.
+Create an opinionated full stack with minimal configuration.

+- [Getting Started](https://create-full-stack.com/docs) – How to create a new full stack.
+- [User Guide](https://create-full-stack.com) – How to develop apps bootstrapped with Create Full Stack.

+If something doesn’t work, please file an [issue](https://github.com/tiagob/create-full-stack/issues).

 ## Philosophy